 Jessie’s Critter Carousel.
 All aboard, anyone can ride this carousel full of critters at Pixar Pier.

 Parties can choose critter within one row, side by side for ideal social distancing.
-This means no more rushing to claim the prized backwards skunk.

 Pixar Pal-A-Round.
 Make sure you know which gondola you’re getting into here.
 Stationary is my preference.

 Any height can ride and each group is seated inside a spacious gondola with room for about 4-6 people.
-Your truly on your own here to enjoy the sights and views of California Adventure Park.
+You’re truly on your own here to enjoy the sights and views of California Adventure Park.

 More Outdoor Attractions